How to Financially Prepare for a Baby in 9 Months

 Once your child is born, make sure to get him or her a Social Security number, which you’ll need before you can open any financial accounts on your child’s behalf.
 Here are a few you may want to consider opening soon after the delivery.

-- Traditional savings account.
-Typically, for a child, you open a custodial account, which means it’s in the child’s name but you have control of it until they reach the age of majority, often age 18.
-With a savings account, if someone gives your child money or a check, this gives you a place to stash that gift away.
+Traditional savings account: When you open a custodial account for a child, it’s typically in that child’s name—but you have control of it until they reach the age of majority, which varies by state but is often 18.
+With a savings account, you have a convenient place to stash a gift if someone gives your child money or a check.

-- Life insurance.
-You and your spouse may have your own policies, but you may want to consider a life insurance policy on your child as well.
-While it may seem like something you don’t need, there are a number of benefits you may not have thought of that could help your child later in life.
+Life insurance: You and your partner may have your own policies, but you may want to consider a life insurance policy on your child as well.
+While it may not seem like something you need, there are a number of benefits you may not have thought of that could help your child later in life.

-This checklist is a good start to prepare financially for a baby.
-If you’d like some additional help, now can also be a good time to talk to a financial advisor to ensure you’ve covered all your financial planning bases, both for now and after baby has grown.
+Though this checklist is a good way to start financially preparing for a baby, meeting with your financial advisor can help ensure you’ve covered all your financial planning bases—both for now and after your baby has grown.